RF Microneedling, Microneedling Pen & Dermaroller

 Skin needling or microneedling refers to a few different treatments.
-These include the dermaroller, microneedling pens such as the dermapen and more advanced skin treatments such as radiofrequency Microneedling (rf microneedling).
+These include the dermaroller, microneedling pens such as the dermapen and more advanced skin treatments such as radiofrequency Microneedling (RF microneedling).
 A range of skin concerns is treated with skin needling.
 These include face needling for acne scars and skin texture concerns and microneedling for stretch marks, hair loss and even cellulite treatment.
 What can be achieved with face needling, and what specific skin concerns are treated?
 What are the primary treatment modalities used for skin needling, and what is this fascinating skin therapy history?

 Skin needling of the face is used in two main situations.
-The first is an advanced skin treatment to maintain a youthful skin appearance or general rejuvenation treatment.
+The first is an advanced skin treatment to maintain a youthful skin appearance or general skin treatment.
 The second is skin therapy for skin texture or scarring concerns.
 Skin concerns that have been treated with microneedling include acne scars, fine lines and wrinkles, enlarged pores, skin roughness, pigmentation and hair loss.

 Different Modalities for Skin Needling